 From 2000-2010, the Creative Economy grew annually more than twice that of the service industries overall and more than four times that of manufacturing in many OECD and developing countries.

-The export of creative goods and services reached \$227 billion in 2011.
+services reached \$227 billion in 2011.
 Exports of Creative Industries services were recorded at \$172 billion in 2011.